Legacy configuration

 For more information, see Cipher redirection.

-Configure NetScaler to prevent non-secure SSL renegotiation
+Configure NetScaler to disable SSL renegotiation

-Run the following command to disable SSL renegotiation:
+We recommend you to disable SSL renegotiation:

 set ssl parameter -denySSLReneg ALL